boryspaulewicz/bhsdtr/Readme.md

 ![Combined response distributions](inst/preprint/response_fit.png)

-# The importance of Flexible Order-Preserving link functions
+# The importance of Flexible Order-Preserving link functions for
+  ordinal models

+Response labels such as "noise" and "signal" can be viewed as values of a nominal scale variable, however, from the point of view of Signal Detection Theory such variables are in fact *ordinal*.
+That's because in an SDT model the response "signal" corresponds to *higher* values of internal evidence.
+Moreover, once the ratings (an ordinal variable) are introduced the problem of confounding sensitivity and bias still exists even if we consider only one kind of responses (e.g., "signal"); A participant may respond "high confidence" not because the internal evidence is high, but because, for some reason, the labels are used differently.
+It is just as unrealistic to assume that the rating scale is invariant accros participants, items, or conditions as it is to assume that the SDT decision criterion is constant.
+It leads to exactly the same kind of problem when interpreting the results - observed differences may indicate that what is supposed to be captured by the ratings is different, or that the way the ratings are used is different.

-Consider a typical ordinal variable in psychology, such as a PAS rating, confidence rating, or a Likert scale item in a questionnaire.
-Typically it is natural to assume two things about such
+Consider a typical ordinal-scale variable in psychology, such as PAS ratings, confidence ratings, or a Likert-scale item in a questionnaire.
+It is natural to assume two things about such
 variables:

-1. *Order invariance*, i.e., whatever latent value X this outcome is supposed to represent, higher observed values correspond to higher values of X, e.g., higher confidence ratings correspond to higher value (more ''signal-like'') of internal evidence in an SDT model, or higher values in a questionnaire item correspond to higher values of the property X measured by the questionnaire.
+1. *Order invariance*, i.e., whatever latent value X this outcome is supposed to represent, higher observed values correspond to higher values of X, e.g., higher confidence ratings correspond to higher value (more "signal-like") of internal evidence in an SDT model, or higher values in a questionnaire item correspond to higher values of the property X measured by the questionnaire.
+When order invariance does not hold, it indicates that the proces of generating the responses changed in a *qualitative* way, e.g., the responses in a binary classification task were reversed because task instructions were misunderstood, or some of the possible responses in a Likert-scale item were interpreted in a way that not intended by the authors of the questionnaire.

-2. *Scale instability*, i.e., the thresholds that corresponds to the discrete outcome values may differ between participants, items, conditions, etc., or may covary with numerical predictors.
+2. *Scale instability*, i.e., the thresholds that correspond to the discrete outcome values or labels may differ between participants, items, or conditions, or may covary with numerical predictors.
+In fact, it would be more than just surprising if evidence was found that the mapping between the values of ordinal responses and the latent values captured by these responses is constant between participants, conditions or items, since the thresholds that correspond to such responses are parts of the psychological mechanism which is almost certain to be more or less unique to each participant and cannot be assumed to be stable accross changing conditions.

-Whenever such variables are used, there is a possibility of confounding response bias, which in this case corresponds to the way the response categories are used to label e.g., some internal experience (e.g., response bias in an SDT model), and the internal experience itself (e.g., *d'* or *s* in an SDT model).
-This problem is seen as important in the context of binary classification tasks and SDT theory, but it seems to be often ignored in most other contexts.
+Whenever ordinal variables are used, there is a possibility of confounding "response bias", which in this case corresponds to the way the response categories are used to label e.g., some internal experience, and the internal experience itself.
+This problem is seen as important in the context of binary classification tasks and SDT theory, but it often seems to be ignored in other contexts.

-Let's use the term *Flexible Order-Preserving* (FOP) to denote an isomorphic threshold link function that maps the space of ordered vectors (i.e., *v<sub>j</sub> > v<sub>i</sub>* if *j > i*) to the space of unresctricted vectors *&gamma;* in such a way that 1. the order is preserved in a sense that *v<sub>i</sub>* is mapped to *&gamma;<sub>i</sub>* and 2. *individual* thresholds/criteria are "free", i.e., each element of *&gamma;* is unbounded and can be related in an arbitrary way to nominal (participants, items, conditions) or to numerical predictors.
-Any model which represents an ordinal variable in terms of ordered thresholds can be supplemented with a hierarchical linear regression structure using a FOP link function.
+Let's use the term *Flexible Order-Preserving link function* (FOP) to denote an isomorphic function that maps the space of ordered real vectors (i.e., *v<sub>j</sub> > v<sub>i</sub>* if *j > i*) to the space of unresctricted real vectors *&gamma;* in such a way that
+1. the order is preserved in a sense that *v<sub>i</sub>* is mapped to *&gamma;<sub>i</sub>* and 2. *individual* thresholds/criteria are "free", i.e., each element of *&gamma;* is unbounded and can be related in an arbitrary way to nominal (participants, items, conditions) or to numerical predictors.

+*Any model which represents an ordinal variable in terms of ordered thresholds can be supplemented with a hierarchical linear regression structure using a FOP link function.*

+A model that (unrealistically) assumes that the pattern of thresholds' placement is constant cannot account for the possibility of scale bias; If all the thresholds are shifted by the same amount in one direction the effects are the same as if the thresholds stayed the same but the latent value chenged.
 When the thresholds can be related in a different way to various predictors deconfounding of latent values from scale bias becomes possible.
-A model that assumes that the pattern of thresholds' placement is constant cannot account for the possibility of scale bias; If all the thresholds are shifted by the same amount in one direction the effects are the same as if the thresholds stayed the same but the latent value chenged.
 Once we assume something about the distribution of latent values it may be possible to estimate *non-uniform* changes in the thresholds, but only if the model can account for such effects.
 FOP link functions make many such models possible.
+In particular, FOP link functions make it possible to supplement ordinal models with a hierarchical linear regression structure in a way that accounts for the effects in latent values as well as for the effects in the thresholds.
+Because ordinal models are non-linear, supplementing them with a hierarchical linear regression structure may solve the problem of interval and point estimate bias introduced by aggregating the data or by otherwise ignoring hierarchical data structure.
+The bayesian hierarchical SDT model as implemented in the bhsdtr package is only one example.